schmidyy/Loaf/README.md

 **⚠️ New in `0.5.0`:**

 - A completion handler can be specified in the Loaf `show()` function signature.
-This block will be called when the dismissal animation is completed, or when the Load is tapped.
+This block will be called when the dismissal animation is completed, or when the Loaf is tapped.
 This completion handler is now passed with a enum representing whether the Loaf was tapped or timmed out.
 Here is an example of using a completion handler:

 ```swift
 Loaf(example.rawValue, sender: self).show { dismissalType in